Biometric Data Privacy

 Biometric Invasion of Privacy FAQs

-Though rarely used at the moment, in the near future DNA scanners become more affordable and enter into widespread commercial use.
+The most common biometric identifiers used for identification are fingerprints, photo and video facial recognition, and voice and signature scanners.
+Also, though rarely used at the moment, soon DNA scanners will become more affordable and enter into widespread commercial use.

 Examples of biometric data breaches may include: